-Over a dozen projects in 3 years of
+Over twenty projects in 4 years of

 Expanding Minds & Connecting Communities to Nature